SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Related Work

 \textbf{Multifaceted Embeddings} have been proposed as a way to move beyond the rather simplistic definition of similarity in general embedding approaches.
 Existing approaches range from letting the model automatically determine relevant aspects to optimize downstream performance \cite{zhang_multi-view_2022, mysore_multi-vector_2022}, using the location of a citation within a paper as an indicator of the aspect being referenced \cite{10.1007/978-3-319-31750-2_42,ostendorff_aspect-based_2020}, creating separate embeddings for different sections of a paper \cite{singh_cosaemb_2024}, or relying on supervised datasets to train embedding models specialized for particular aspects or task types \cite{jain_learning_2018, risch_multifaceted_2021, ostendorff_specialized_2022, singh_scirepeval_2023}.

-A common limitation across both general and multifaceted embedding models is the lack of user control in specifying which aspects of similarity should be taken into account, which is only possible within methods that rely on large supervised datasets, which are costly to acquire.
+A common limitation across both general and multifaceted embedding models is the lack of user control in specifying which aspects of similarity should be taken into account, which is only possible within methods that rely on large supervised datasets.
 Our work addresses this limitation by introducing a fully unsupervised method for constructing multifaceted embeddings that explicitly encode the aspects most relevant to potential users.

 Lastly, \textbf{Decoding Embeddings} back into natural language is crucial for enhancing the interpretability of our proposed embedding framework.
 While recent work has explored embedding inversion primarily in the context of privacy risks \cite{li_sentence_2023, morris_text_2023, huang_transferable_2024}, its potential for improving interpretability has remained largely unexplored.